 Master playback level

-Above the timeline track headers is a master playback level indicator.
+Below the timeline track headers is a master playback level indicator.
 As you preview your project, it shows the total output from all tracks as currently mixed.

-The expand icon to the right of the indicator opens a small floating window with separate level indicators for each output channel, and a master gain control to trim the output level up or down uniformly.
+Below the timeline track headers is a master playback level indicator.